Toward Efficient Uncertainty in LLMs through Evidential Knowledge Distillation: Experiments

 \subsection{Performance of Distilled Students}

-To assess the effectiveness of our proposed approach, we evaluate several model variants across four datasets.
-The main goal is to quantify how closely compact \emph{student} language models can approximate a strong \emph{teacher} - the Bayesian prompt-ensemble (BayesPE) - both in predictive accuracy and in the quality of the probabilistic uncertainty they assign to their predictions.
+We evaluate the effectiveness of our approach by quantifying how closely student models approximate strong teachers in both accuracy and calibration metrics.

-Table \ref{tab:results} show results for two variants of the student decoder: a conventional {Softmax} and a model with the {Dirichlet} output.
-For each architecture we additionally report the \emph{untrained} baseline and we record the mean number of gradient-descent epochs required until early stopping.

-Across all benchmarks the distilled students match or exceed the Bayesian teacher.
-The Dirichlet variant attains parity in accuracy on Amazon~($0.958$ vs $0.959$) and SST-2 ($0.954$ vs $0.955$) and overtakes the teacher on Yahoo~($+1.7$ pp) and YouTube~($+2.5$ pp).
-It simultaneously delivers the best likelihoods and lowest Brier scores everywhere, and halves the teacher's ECE on Amazon, SST-2 and even more on Yahoo.
+Table \ref{tab:results} shows performance for two students: the conventional {Softmax} and the evidential student with {Dirichlet} output, compared to the BayesPE teacher.
+Across all benchmarks the distilled students match (or sometimes even exceed) the teacher.
+The Dirichlet variant attains parity in accuracy on Amazon~($0.958$ vs $0.959$) and SST2 ($0.954$ vs $0.955$) and overtakes the teacher on Yahoo~($+1.7$ pp) and YouTube~($+2.5$ pp).
+It simultaneously delivers the best likelihoods and lowest Brier scores everywhere, and halves the teacher's ECE on Amazon, SST2 and even more on Yahoo.
 The Softmax student is competitive but loses to Dirichlet on all datasets except for YouTube, where it gets very low ECE, but at the cost of slightly higher Brier and lower accuracy.

-Training remains economical: the Dirichlet model converges in fewer than five epochs on three datasets and in one epoch on Yahoo, only marginally slower than Softmax.
-This demonstrates that uncertainty information can be transferred without much optimisation overhead.

-Surprisingly, both students outperform the teacher in terms of calibration and generalization, with the Dirichlet student providing the most balanced improvement.
-A distilled student can surpass its teacher when the distillation loss suppresses estimation variance and appropriate inductive biases are simultaneously imposed on the model.
-Fitting the teacher's full output may smooth away prompt-specific quirks, producing a lower-noise predictor.
-A Dirichlet head then enforces coherent mean–variance relations, shrinking the hypothesis space and filtering out functions that generalise poorly.
-Coupled early stopping, these biases prevent over-fitting.
-Consequently, the students benefit from inductive biases compared to the teacher, helping them generalize to the test data better.
+Interestingly, the students' improved accuracy and uncertainty quantification cannot arise from knowledge transfer alone.
+Theoretically, assuming perfect distillation, the students have no means to surpass the performance of the teacher.
+The observed outcomes appear to be a byproduct of the distillation process (e.g., model selection via early stopping) and model architectures.
+In particular, by comparing against the Softmax student, we can partially attribute some of these improvements to the regularizing effect of the Dirichlet distribution.